droidinnovation/python_pro_bootcamp/turtle-crossing/Readme.md

 Create a scoreboard that keeps track of which level the user is on.
 Every time the turtle player does a successful crossing, the level should increase.
 When the turtle hits a car, GAME OVER should be displayed in the centre.
 If you get stuck, check the video walkthrough in Step 7.

+## Split up large problem into smaller sub-parts

+- [x] Move the turtle with keypress
+- [ ] Create and move the cars
+- [ ] Detect collision with cars
+- [ ] Detect when the turtle reaches the other side
+- [ ] Create a scoreboard